-The County is seeking that the selected Proposer enter into a software escrow agreement with a licensed third party agent to house the source code associated with the proposed Solution, inclusive of any custom development and interfaces included within the Solution.
-Documentation on the proposed Solution's architecture and installation must be submitted to the escrow agent.
-Major releases, patches, and updates of the Solution must be submitted to the escrow agent with updated documentation within thirty (30) days of release.
-Such source codes and associated documentation should be released to the County based on various triggering events, including: Proposer bankruptcy, Contract default, discontinuation of Solution support and/or development.
-The escrow agreement must include provisions for the validation of the proposed Solution by the escrow agent based on the documentation submitted by the Selected Proposer.
+The County is seeking that the selected Proposer enter into a software escrow agreement with a licensed third party agent to house the source code associated with the proposed PWFMS Solution, inclusive of any custom development and interfaces included within the Solution.
+Documentation on the proposed PWFMS Solution architecture and installation must be submitted to the escrow agent.
+Major releases, patches, and updates of the proposed PWFMS Solution must be submitted to the escrow agent with updated documentation within thirty (30) days of release.
+Such source codes and associated documentation should be released to the County based on various triggering events, including: Proposer bankruptcy, Contract default, discontinuation of Solution by the escrow agent based on the documentation submitted by the selected Proposer.
 The County may request and/or perform further validation on any customized development and/or interfaces deposited into escrow.
-Fees for software escrow shall be paid directly to the Selected Proposer.
+Fees for software escrow shall be paid directly to the selected Proposer.
 No third party invoicing shall be permitted.